 - pH tolerance ≥ 3.1

-- T° tolerance ≥ 14 °C
+- T° tolerance ≥ 14°C

 - Alcohol tolerance: up to 16% volume (can tolerate up to 17% volume).

 - SO2 tolerance: up to 60 mg/L total SO2 (pay attention to molecular SO2 at low pH)

-- · Good implantation short lag phase
+- Good implantation short lag phase

-- MLF kinetic: very fast
+- · MLF kinetic: very fast

 - Late degradation of citric acid: very low production of diacetyl (no buttery or lactic notes)

 - · Higher color intensity

-- No production of biogenic amines - · Very low volatile acidity production - · Co-inoculation recommended - Low nutritional demand.
-Under more difficult MLF conditions, we advise to use a specific bacteria nutrient: - for white and rosé wines to avoid amino acids deficiencies and ensure a good growth of the selected bacteria. - for structured red wines to avoid amino acids deficiencies and increase the resistance of the selected bacteria against certain inhibitory polyphenolic fractions.
+- No production of biogenic amines

+- Very low volatile acidity production - · Bacterial cinnamoyl esterase activity negative - · Co-inoculation recommended - Low nutritional demand.
+Under more difficult MLF conditions, we advise to use a specific bacteria nutrient: - For white and rosé wines to avoid amino acids deficiencies and ensure a good growth of the selected hacteria - For structured red wines to avoid amino acids deficiencies and increase the resistance of the selected bacteria against certain inhibitory polyphenolic fractions.

-INSTRUCTIONS FOR OFNOLOGICAL USE
+INSTRUCTIONS FOR OENOLOGICAL USE

-Use one sachet for right quantity of hL indicated on label.
+Use one sachet for the correct quantity of hL indicated on label.
 Lowering the dosage or doing cross seeding or pitching methods will reduce the bacteria performance.